Percona-Lab/percona-docstreamer/details.md

 #### Global Time Capture ($\mathbf{T_0}$) & Anchor

-Before Discovery begins, docMongoStream captures the source cluster's current Cluster Time.
+Before Discovery begins, docStreamer captures the source cluster's current Cluster Time.
 This timestamp ($\mathbf{T_0}$) is immediately persisted to the target database as an "Anchor.
 This guarantees that if the Full Load process crashes and restarts multiple times, the starting point for the eventual CDC phase remains fixed at the very beginning of the migration.
 This ensures strictly zero data loss, even if the Full Load takes days to complete across multiple restarts.

 #### Chronological Correction

 DocumentDB Change Streams deliver operations in strict chronological order.
-By replaying this stream from $\mathbf{T_0}$, docMongoStream corrects any inconsistencies left by the parallel Full Load.
+By replaying this stream from $\mathbf{T_0}$, docStreamer corrects any inconsistencies left by the parallel Full Load.

 #### Example: Out-of-Order Writes during Full Load